ItsLJcool/codename-website/wiki/modding/scripting/states.md

 FlxG.switchState(new ModState("ResultsScreen", accuracy));
 ```

 To access the data from the `ResultsScreen` script, simply read from the `data` variable.
-Do note that reloading the state clears this, but the last non-null value of this is saved as a static variable and can be accessed with `ModState.lastData`.
+Do note that reloading the state clears this, but the last non-null value of this is saved as a static variable and can be accessed with `ModState.lastData` (this is `ModSubState.lastData` for substates).

 ### Using anonymous structures
 Anonymous structures are special objects that allow for storing multiple values in a key-value pair format, separated by commas in a format known as JSON (**J**ava**s**cript **O**bject **N**otation).